 - Reward calm, independent behavior between sessions

-- Use the flirt pole as the highest-value interaction of the day
+- Use this as the highest-value interaction of the day

 - Start a session because the dog is pestering you

-- Use the flirt pole to “shut the dog up” in the moment
+- Use the tool to “shut the dog up” in the moment

 - Skip the structured settle after sessions